Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Results

+Finally, we point out Ref.~\cite{DAmico:2022osl}, where an EFT-based full-shape analysis of BOSS DR12 is performed that does not find a low amplitude.
+That work, however, argues that projection effects are the cause of the low amplitudes found in other analyses and corrects them using simulation-based shifts of parameters as well as modifying the priors of cosmological parameters.
+It is therefore not directly comparable to our results.
+In spite of this, it does raise the question of whether full-shape or EFT-based analyses are more susceptible to these projection effects, which may explain why template-based analyses find larger values of the amplitude, something which we aim to explore in future work.\\

 Our analysis with a Planck prior on $A_s$ and $n_s$, essentially approximates the inclusion of CMB data and therefore results in all parameters being in agreement with Planck constraints.
-However, because a lower scalar amplitude is preferred by the BOSS data, the best-fit value of $\sigma_8$ is still lower than in Planck, as is the value of the matter density.
+However, because a lower scalar amplitude is preferred by our analysis of the BOSS data, the best-fit value of $\sigma_8$ is still lower than in Planck, as is the value of the matter density.
 This preference is shown even in $A_s$ which, while still dominated by its prior ($\log(10^{10}A_s)=3.044\pm0.042$) is $0.5\sigma$ lower with a best-fit value of $\log(10^{10}A_s)=3.023$.

 In Appendix~\ref{sec:prior}, we discuss how these results depend on the choice of priors for the EFTofLSS nuisance parameters.
 In the CMB-free analysis, shown in Fig.~\ref{fig:cmb_free_prior_lcdm}, we find that a large broadening of the prior ranges ($10\times\sigma$) can change the results substantially, particularly for $n_s$, but also for the amplitude $A_s$.
 This is driven by the fact that the nuisance parameters are drawn towards values considered extreme by most current literature.
 An increase of the prior by a factor of 3 has a smaller impact, but does change the primordial parameters somewhat.
 For the CMB-dependent cases shown in Fig.~\ref{fig:cmb_prior_prior_lcdm}, shifts in parameters are largest in $\omega_c$ and $h$, and can be significant, changing the results by $O(1)$~$\sigma$.
 And while all this is fueled by rather large values of nonlinear bias parameters, this indicates that the priors are informative and without knowledge of them, the inferred values of parameters such as the scalar amplitude or the matter density are highly dependent on the choice of prior.
+This prior dependence is likely to be related, at least partially, to the projection effects mentioned above and may also explain to some extent the differences between full-shape and template-based analyses.
+This and related investigations will be the subject of future work.

 We show the full contours including bias parameters in Fig.~\ref{fig:LCDM_all_pars} of Appendix~\ref{sec:full_cont}, with summary statistic shown in Table~\ref{tab_all_lcdm}, where more details on our main analyses can be seen.